omotayoofere/DevOps-Projects/project-six/project6.md

 ## Task -- Implement a Client-Server Architecture using MySQL Database Management System that comprises of 3 separate layers namely:

 - A Laptop or PC to serve as a client
-- An EC2 Linux Server as a web server (This is where you will install WordPress)
+- A CentOS EC2 Linux Server as a web server (This is where you will install WordPress)
-- An EC2 Linux server as a database (DB) server
+- An CentOS EC2 Linux server as a database (DB) server

 ### Steps